 Chesapeake Regional offers no-cost counseling services to patients throughout many service areas.
 This is possible because on-site graduate and doctoral counseling students from the fully-accredited Old Dominion University (ODU) Graduate Counseling Program are able to see patients while they complete their clinical training requirements.
 The goal of this collaborative is to meet individuals where they are and to provide a higher level of holistic care that treats the individual.
 This includes identifying and addressing mental health issues in a compassionate manner that reduces stigma.

 We selected ODU as a partner because of its consistent reputation as a top-tier counselor training program.
-Counseling interns engage in evidence-based, therapeutic counseling sessions with patients on medical units, in the Transitional Care Clinic, the out-patient Cardio-Pulmonary Rehab Program, Comfort Care Home Health and Cedar Manor Assisted Living.
+Counseling interns engage in evidence-based, therapeutic counseling sessions with patients on medical units, in the Transitional Care Clinic, the out-patient Cardio-Pulmonary Rehab Program and Comfort Care Home Health.
 The interns provide therapeutic interventions to patients, their families and in various group settings.
 Those receiving counseling services are provided with community based mental health services as appropriate upon discharge.